Assignments

 Group Project

 A key part of mastering any skill is practicing it beyond the formal algorithmic basis.
 Projects form an integral part of the assessment (30% of total marks).
-Student groups should have 5 to 6 members and will be partially self-assembled (into initial subgroups of size 1 to 3) and then assembled by Min into final groups, with project preferences and expertise taken into account.
+Teams have 2 to 4 members.
+Students may form teams themselves, but Min has final decision on group formation and may override student-formed groups to support diversity.
+No peer review is required.
 Min will correspond with groups and check in on a regular basis.
 It is your responsibility to ensure that your group meets with Min, not Min’s responsibility to chase you.

 Min will propose a set of suitable recommendation system datasets for student groups to work with.
 Details will be released in Canvas Files.